 State Tech Information Technology monitors the use of all computer and network systems and will disconnect anyone who appears to be violating this agreement.

-Upon detection of an alleged violation, Technology Services will disable the account and turn all pertinent information over to the appropriate instructor or Director or Associate Dean of Student Affairs.
+Upon detection of an alleged violation, Information Technology personnel will disable the account and turn all pertinent information over to the appropriate instructor or authoritative figure.

 Penalties for violation of this agreement range from the loss of computer resources to dismissal from the College, prosecution, and/or civil action.